xansec/picoCTF/docs/specs/on-demand.md

 ## Architecture

-The `DockerChallenge` class relies on access to a running docker `daemon`.
+The `DockerChallenge` class relies on access to a running `docker` daemon.
 In the development `Vagrantfile` this is configured to run on the shell server.
 However in a production environment it can also be isolated to a separate "docker server" with the daemon listening on a [TLS protected socket][dtls].